nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > Nightscout was adapted to the MongoDB Atlas
 >
 > **Cons**:
+> M0 clusters are designed for learning and testing, not production
 > There is no warranty the M0 cluster will remain in the future
 > A larger M2 cluster costs 9$ per month
 > A full M0 database crashes Nightscout